18 Tips for Renting a Car in Oman in 2024

 Renting a car in Oman can be relatively cheap by international standards.
 It is worth booking your car well in advance in peak season to secure availability.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
-We recommend using RentalCars.com to reserve your car.
+We recommend using Booking.com to reserve your car.
 We’ve found they have a great selection and competitive rates on rental cars – check prices here!

-Book your car now on RentalCars.com
+Book your Oman rental car now

 Renting a car in Oman tip: The biggest benefit of having a rental car in Oman is that you can visit the off the beaten track sights.
 It also saves on the cost of airport transfers and opens up lots of accomadation options.